Observance of Christmas by country: Philippines

-As in many East Asian countries, secular Christmas displays are common both in business establishments and in public, including lights, Christmas trees, depictions of Santa Claus despite the tropical climate, and Christmas greetings in various foreign languages and various Philippine languages.
-Occasionally such displays are left in place even in summer, for example the parol, representing the Star of Bethlehem which led the Three Kings to the newborn Baby Jesus.
+Similar to many East Asian countries, secular Christmas displays are common in both business establishments and public spaces.
+These include lights, Christmas trees, depictions of Santa Claus (despite the tropical climate), and festive greetings in various Philippine and foreign languages.
+Occasionally, these decorations remain in place even into the summer.
+A prominent example is the parol, a star-shaped lantern representing the "Star of Bethlehem" that led the Three Kings to the newborn Baby Jesus.